nazariyv/blog/README.md

 ## see how it looks locally

-To serve this blog locally, just open `site/index.html` in your browser
+to server this blog locally, go to `site/` and run `python3 -m http.server`

+open a browser tab and go to `http://localhost:8000`

 ## hosting